 “As the momentum behind real-time photorealism accelerates, Real-Time Live!
 2012 presents multiple projects pushing human character performance alongside physically based lighting and shading techniques,” said Jason RM Smith, Real-Time Live!
 Director and Digital Production Supervisor at LucasArts.
 “The show retains a strong breadth of diversity with breakdowns of an audio-driven procedural graphics engine, an augmented reality gesture-based control solution, proprietary and commercial rendering engines, and a number of unreleased games titles.”

-Pulling from a range of industries, this year’s selected submissions showcase the latest advances in real-time graphics; much of the content has never been displayed before and is exclusive to SIGGRAPH 2012.
+Pulling from a range of industries, this year’s selected jumpers for sale submissions showcase the latest advances in real-time graphics; much of the content has never been displayed before and is exclusive to SIGGRAPH 2012.

 SIGGRAPH 2012 Real-Time Live!
 Highlights: